vishakhhegde/hyde/_posts/2018-09-06-learning-from-IIT-leadership-conference.md

 ### Other random learnings:
 1. Measure your effectiveness.
 Metrics for something is the first step to improving them.
 This metric should ideally reflect how much stuff you got done, rather than time spent working on something.

+If you find this blog useful, please do not hesitate to share this with people you care about!
+You can also get in touch with me on twitter [@vishakhhegde](https://twitter.com/vishakhhegde).